walles/headsetharry/README.md

 by clicking the (very small) `API Key` and `Build Secret` links.

 # TODO Before Getting Beta Users
-* Add a `.travis.yml` configuration to lint, and the unit tests
 * Add Findbugs to the Travis build
 * Don't log to Crashlytics if running in the emulator
 * Set app version code from `git` somehow